Mackey 2-functors and Mackey 2-motives: How to read string diagrams in this book

+In the previous section we have recalled the general yoga of string diagrams and have provided a healthy dose of examples.
+Now let us say a few more words on how they are used in this book.

 A prominent feature of string diagrams over cellular pasting diagrams is that it is actually possible to prove that their `evaluation' into 2-cells is invariant under deformation of diagrams, in a suitable sense (ambient isotopy, sequences of moves, etc.; see \cite[\S4]{Street96} \cite[\S2]{BarrettMeusburgerSchaumann13pp} \cite[\S2]{TuraevVirelizier17}).
-This incorporates the strictification theorem but is stronger, and it allows to give presentations of certain (structured) monoidal categories or bicategories in terms of equivalences classes of string diagrams modulo deformation.
-This use of strings will be taken up in \Cref{sec:string-presentation}, where we will present a strictification of the bicategory of Mackey 2-motives.
-Nonetheless, in this work we will mostly use strings more informally, starting in \Cref{ch:bicat-spans}, as a conveniently compact notation for complicated 2-cells which, in usual cellular notation, would take up too much space on the page and would be hard to read.
+This incorporates the strictification theorem but is stronger, and it allows to give presentations of certain (structured) monoidal categories or bicategories in terms of equivalence classes of string diagrams modulo deformation.
+This use of strings is taken up in \Cref{sec:string-presentation}, where we present a strictification of the bicategory of Mackey 2-motives.
+Nonetheless, in this work we mostly use strings more informally, starting in \Cref{ch:bicat-spans}, as a conveniently compact notation for complicated 2-cells which, in usual cellular notation, would take up too much space on the page and would be hard to read.

-In practice, and again in order to save space, we will slightly cheat and present our diagrams in a compressed form by suppressing some of the white space.
-We conclude this section with an explanation of how to translate such diagrams, with the help of an example taken from the proof of \Cref{Lem:Gwelldef}.
+In practice, and again in order to save space, we slightly cheat and present our diagrams in a compressed form by suppressing some of the white space.
+The remaining of this section explains how to translate such diagrams, with the help of an example taken from the proof of \Cref{Lem:Gwelldef}.

 \begin{Exa} Say we encounter a string diagram like the one on the left: